cashongo/chef-cog_security/README.md

 If item named "root" exists in data bag and there is password hash, it will update root password, root user does not have to be in admin_users array.

+Removing users will break if user process is running.

 ## License and Authors